MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

 * Physical problems: fire, theft, flood,...

 ### Transaction States:
-* To ensure transation atomicity, the system needs to track the state
+* To ensure transaction atomicity, the system needs to track the state
     * The recovery manager needs to keep track of each operation
     * Ensure that there's enough information to recover state
 * Transactions can be in one of a number of states: